-Intermediate Screen Acting classes
+Intermediate Screen Acting

-LEVEL 1 (Scenes from a Movie)
+YEAR 1 (Scenes from a Movie)

 Semester 1: Introduces script skills and character arcs.
 Students learn to read and understand scripts, learn lines and meaning, develop natural lines and meaning, develop natural line delivery and bring characters to life from the page.
 Introduces monologues to expand character development.
 Students apply improvisation as a tool to explore and expand character and scene.
 Students apply choices and changes by working with redirection.